legendu-net/blog/misc/content/2013-03-22-classification.markdown

 Slug: classification
 Author: Ben Chuanlong Du

+**
-**Things on this page are fragmentary and immature notes/thoughts of the author.
-It is not meant to readers but rather for convenient reference of the author and future improvement.**
+Things on this page are fragmentary and immature notes/thoughts of the author.
+It is not meant to readers but rather for convenient reference of the author and future improvement.
+**

+## GBM

+## Neuron Network

+Use the backpropagation algorithm to learn parameters.
+Apply observations 1 by 1, which is a stochastic gradient descent algorithm.
+The complexity of Neuron Network is related to the number of nodes in the hidden layers.

 ## Support Vector Machine (SVM)
 The basic version of SVM is a linear separation.